Portuguese Sidérale Scafusia

 See-through sapphire-glass back

-The name of the Portuguese Yacht Club Chronograph harks back to the legendary Yacht Club Automatic of the 1960s and 70s, an ocean-going watch so excellent that it became one of IWC’s most successful watches ever.
+The name of the Portuguese Yacht Club Chronograph harks back to the legendary Yacht Club Automatic of the 1960s and 1970s, an ocean-going watch so excellent and exclusive that it became one of IWC’s most successful watches ever.
 The Portuguese Yacht Club Chronograph has all the precision of a nautical instrument in its genes and boasts a wealth of advanced technical features.
 Powered by the rugged IWC-manufactured 89361-calibre movement and water-resistant to 6 bar, the chronograph makes no secret of its sporting credentials with a flyback function, an additional flange with quarter-second calibration for recording short periods of time and an analogue display for longer stop times on a subdial.
 The Portuguese Yacht Club Chronograph is the only Portuguese model to feature crown protection along with luminescent hands and indices.
-It is available in stainless steel with a black or silver-plated dial and in red gold with a slate-coloured dial and black totalizers.
+It is available in steel with a black or silver-plated dial and in 18-carat red gold with a slate-coloured dial and black counters.
 It is supplied with a rubber strap, making it the perfect companion for water sports of all kinds.